jonnlai/language-game/README.md

 - The project was developed using a "mobile first" development approach to ensure good User Experience for those using mobile phones and other smaller devices.
 - The site is fully responsive across all device sizes.
-- Consistent style, including colours and fonts, were used across all the pages.
+- Consistent style, including colours and fonts, was used across all the pages.

 ### Favicon

-- The Favicon is an emoji of three books piled on top of another to represent learning and studying.
+- The Favicon is an emoji of three books piled on top of one another to represent learning and studying.

 ![Favicon](readme-files/wireframes/favicon.png)

 ### Notebook background

 The game and the instructions are displayed on a background image that looks like a notebook page.
-There are two versions of the notebook image: longer and narrower image for mobile devices and a wider image for larger screens.
+There are two versions of the notebook image: a longer and narrower image for mobile devices and a wider image for larger screens.

 | Mobile                                                                  | Desktop                                                       |
 | ----------------------------------------------------------------------- | ------------------------------------------------------------- |